 Practical Help – such as improving the environment through clean-ups, gardening and maintenance, sorting donations in warehouse, spring cleaning, preparing packs and other work associated with an event, painting and decorating of buildings.

 Business Action on Education is our initiative aimed at matching schools with businesses around Ireland.

 Our Business Action on Education is delivered to schools under the name, The Schools’ Business Partnership.

 We have two primary school initiatives and five for post primary schools.
 Our primary school programme is called Time to Read & Time to Count and post primary programmes are World of Work, Mentoring, Management Excellence for Principals,Management Excellence for Teachers and P-Tech which currently operates in the Dublin North East Inner City area.

 Once a school is matched with a local company, a dedicated programme coordinator works with both parties to ensure an efficient and impactful programme.

 Visit Business Action on Education for more detailed information.

 We also work with third level institutions all over the country and offer guest lectures, research opportunities and access to our materials.

 Business Action on Employment is our initiative for workplace diversity and inclusion.

-Ready for Work helps people with high barriers to employment and guarantees a supported work experience in a company.
+EmployAbility Service helps people with disabilities and health challenges and provides guidance, work experience and in-work supports.
 Referral agencies can refer clients to us to avail of the service.